4uf04eG/music-overlay/README.md

    With window parameters you can set horizontal and vertical offsets as well as window opacity.
 If your system does not support translucent windows, opacity parameter will be ignored.

+   You can change layout type there also.
+To select minimized layout type 'mini'.

 ## Usage
    Just open terminal and write command music-overlay to show overlay.